MicrosoftDocs/memdocs/memdocs/intune/fundamentals/deployment-guide-enrollment.md

     If you choose without user affinity, then you're automatically using **Direct enrollment**.
 Remember:

     - Users can't use apps that require a user, including the Company Portal app.
 Be sure they don't install the Company Portal app from the Apple app store.
-    - You use the settings from an existing iOS/iPadOS enrollment profile, without serial numbers.
+    - You use the settings from an existing macOS enrollment profile, without serial numbers.

   - When the profile is ready, USB connect the devices to the Mac, and open the **Apple Configurator** app.
 When the app opens, it detects the USB connected device, and deploys the Intune enrollment profile you created.